fixiabis/react-shared-state-maker/README.md

 import useSharedState from './useSharedState';

 const App = () => {
-  const [, setValue] = useSharedState.current; // non-hooked state and dispatcher
+  const [, setValue] = useSharedState.current; // not hooked state and dispatcher
   const clearContent = () => setValue(''); // No re-render on App

   return (